-- holding regular SEND coffee mornings; - working effectively with all other agencies supporting children and their parents; - giving parents and carers opportunities to play an active and valued role in their child's education; - making parents and carers feel welcome; - encouraging parents and carers to inform the School of any difficulties their child appears to be having; - instilling confidence that the School will listen carefully to parents and carers and act appropriately; - focusing on the child's strengths as well as areas of need; - giving parents and carers opportunities to discuss how they and the School can help their child; - involving parents and carers in the setting of targets and monitoring of progress.; - keeping parents and carers informed and giving support during assessment and any other decision-making process; - making parents and carers aware of the SEND advice service formally known as Parent Partnership Service (enquiries@enfieldparents.org.uk); and. - providing all information in an accessible way, including, where necessary, translating information for parents for whom English is an additional language.
+- working effectively with all other agencies supporting children and their parents; - giving parents and carers opportunities to play an active and valued role in their child's education; - making parents and carers feel welcome; - encouraging parents and carers to inform the school of any difficulties their child appears to be having; - instilling confidence that the school will listen carefully to parents and carers and act appropriately; - focusing on the child's strengths as well as areas of need; - giving parents and carers opportunities to discuss how they and the School can help their child; - involving parents and carers in the setting of targets and monitoring of progress.; - keeping parents and carers informed and giving support during assessment and any other decision-making process; - making parents and carers aware of the SEND advice services available in Enfield - providing all information in an accessible way, including, where necessary, translating information for parents for whom English is an additional language.

 Decisions on the most appropriate interventions for a child with SEND will involve discussions between school staff, parents and external professionals.
-Final decisions, however, lie with the SENCO and Headteacher, duly informed by appropriate expert advice and in the light of available resources.
+Final decisions, however, lie with the SENDCO and Headteacher, duly informed by appropriate expert advice and in the light of available resources.